Carolina's Wild Horses

 -1- If you drive an off-road

-capable 4-wheel drive vehicle, then you can drive on the beach to
+capable 4-wheel drive vehicle, then you can drive from Corolla onto

-that "all-wheel drive" passenger cars/suv's are NOT suitable.
+that "all-wheel drive" passenger cars/suv's are NOT recommended.

 For more details about driving on the beach for the Corolla wild horses,